A stable version of Harbourne's Conjecture and the containment problem for space monomial curves: Introduction

 \begin{theorem}[Ein-Lazarsfeld-Smith, Hochster-Huneke, Ma-Schwede \cite{ELS,comparison,MaSchwede}] Let $R$ be a regular ring and $I$ a radical ideal in $R$ of big height $h$.
 Then for all $n \geqslant 1$,

 \end{theorem}

 This result, however, does not give a complete answer to the containment problem.
-The first interesting case is in dimension $3$, where any prime ideal of height $2$ that is not a complete intersection verifies $P^{(n)} \neq P^n$ for all $n \geqslant 2$ \cite{Huneke1986}, while Theorem \ref{ELSHHMS} shows that $P^{(2n)} \subseteq P^n$, and in particular that $P^{(4)} \subseteq P^2$.
-Simple examples suggest that this could maybe be improved.
+The first interesting case is in dimension $3$, where any prime ideal of height $2$ that is not a complete intersection satisfies $P^{(n)} \neq P^n$ for all $n \geqslant 2$ \cite{Huneke1986}, while Theorem \ref{ELSHHMS} shows that $P^{(2n)} \subseteq P^n$, and in particular that $P^{(4)} \subseteq P^2$.
+Examples suggest this could be tightened.

 \begin{question}[Huneke, 2000] If $P$ is a prime of height $2$ in a regular local ring, is $P^{(3)} \subseteq P^2$? \end{question}